Alwin Nikolais: Career

 Following the Audio Engineering Society convention, in October 1964, Nikolais saw and immediately placed an order for the first Moog analog synthesizer system.

-With the company's 1968 Paris season at the Théâtre des Champs-Élysées, Nikolais' impact on dance grew internationally.
-Following Paris, the company began performing around the world.
-Here began a long artistic relationship with the Théâtre de la Ville which began in 1971 and continues now after his death.
+With the company's 1968 Paris season at the Théâtre des Champs-Élysées, Nikolais' impact on dance grew internationally and the company began performing around the world.
+In 1971, his company began an artistic relationship with the Théâtre de la Ville which continues to the present day.

 In 1978, the French National Ministry of Culture invited him to form the Centre Nationale de la Danse Contemporaine in Angers, France.
-In December 1980, he created his 99th choreographic work Schema, for the Paris Opera.
+In December 1980, he created his 99th choreographic work, Schéma, for the Paris Opera.
 At the same time, his choreography for an opera by Gian Carlo Menotti was being staged at the Vienna Staatsoper.

 Nikolais was granted five honorary doctorate degrees, was twice designated a Guggenheim Fellow, and was the recipient of a three-year creativity grant from the Andrew W. Mellon Foundation.
 Nikolais and his work have been featured in numerous films and television programs in the US and abroad.
 In July 1987, Nik and Murray, a feature-length documentary film about Nikolais and Murray Louis, directed by Christian Blackwood, aired on the PBS series American Masters.
+His work Tensile Involvement is featured in the opening of Robert Altman’s film The Company.

-Nikolais was renowned as a master teacher, and his pedagogy is taught in schools and universities throughout the world.
+Nikolais was renowned as a teacher, and his pedagogy is taught in schools and universities throughout the world.
 He died of cancer May 8, 1993, in New York and is buried in Père Lachaise Cemetery in Paris.